PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Health and Critical Hits.md

 ## Criticals and Hit locations
 ### operating procedure for crits

-1. Attackers achieve critical hits when their side dice succeeds on the TN.
+1. Every 1 rolled for an attack counts is a critical.
+	1. The lower number on a 2d20H doesn't count for the purpose of a critical.
-	1. Severity is determined by the Attack's damage (plus the second die's margin?)
+	2. Severity is determined by the Attack's damage (plus the second die's margin?)
+	3. criticals fail on a glancing blow
 2. roll 3d6
 	1. 2d6 selects the region
 	2. 1d6 selects the class of anatomic structure.
 If a region does not contain that structure, the critical fails